nathanramorim/data-stack-postgres-and-redis/README.md

        - `REDIS_PASSWORD`: Redis password

 3. **Starting the Services**
-   Run the following command to start both PostgreSQL and Redis:
+   Run the following command to start the combined data stack with both PostgreSQL and Redis:
    ```bash
    docker-compose -f docker-compose.db.yml up -d
    ```